View this page in:

 Probation programs are designed to provide supervision and intervention to targeted populations.
 The level of service is determined by risks, strengths and needs as identified by an extensive Risk Assessment and other evaluations or assessments that may be appropriate for a particular youth.

-Risk Assessment & Strength Based Case Management
+Risk Assessment and Strength Based Case Management

 Risk Assessment & Strength Based Case Management is a new approach for assessing and managing juvenile offenders.
 This approach, when combined with Balanced and Restorative Justice principles, places Clark County Juvenile Court in the forefront of a new perspective of understanding how the justice system can best serve offenders while meeting the needs of victims and the community.